The Blank Slate Internet

 science.
 The capital investments

-required establishing proof of this by-pass is not as significant as the
+required establishing proof of this by-pass is not as significant as

-investment that is required to control, e.g., inhibit, the evolution of a new
+investment that is required to control, e.g., inhibit, the evolution of

 ecosystem of markets.
 [11] It is thus possible to predict that at one

-point there will be a shift from first school paradigm implementations to
+point there will be a shift from first school paradigm implementations

 second school implementations.
+It has been impossible to predict

-Some background is needed.
-Information as defined by Shannon is data
+as defined by Shannon is data

-oriented.
+bits that reproduces the text book at some other point?
 We feel that this is actually

-not a correct formulation of the nature of information, as commonly understood
+not a correct formulation of the nature of information, as commonly

 by an average human.
 An alternative